Open Meetings Required. "The board shall not take action on any item of business outside of a board meeting." (Civ. Code §4910(a).)

 Allowable Meetings.
 With proper notice, the following meeting forms are allowed:

 - In Person.
 Directors can meet in person at a physical location.

-- Tele-Video Conference.
-Directors meet via teleconference, whether by telephone or video conference.
+- Virtual (Zoom) Meetings.
+Directors meet by telephone or video conference.
 (Civ.
-Code §4090(b))
+Code §4090(b).)
+See Zoom Meetings.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.